One-sentence definition

 What problem it solves

 Traditional software composition analysis (SCA) tools find vulnerabilities after teams have already deployed vulnerable dependencies, then generate tens of thousands of alerts — most of them false positives because the vulnerable code path is never reached at runtime.
-The result is alert fatigue, slow remediation (industry average 45 days), and a constant catch-up game against an attacker who only needs one reachable path.
-Safeguard inverts the model: customers deploy from a Gold Registry of components that are zero-CVE at publish, Griffin AI monitors that fleet for newly-published CVEs, and when one appears the agent authors a fix PR — runs it through the customer's CI — and either auto-merges (71% of the time) or sends to a human reviewer.
+The result is alert fatigue, remediation that routinely stretches into weeks or months, and a constant catch-up game against an attacker who only needs one reachable path.
+Safeguard inverts the model: customers deploy from a Gold Registry of components that are zero-CVE at publish, Griffin AI monitors that fleet for newly-published CVEs, and when one appears the agent authors a fix PR — runs it through the customer's CI — and either auto-merges when the suite stays green or routes it to a human reviewer.

 How Griffin AI works (in plain terms)